Mjz86/String/README.md

 # Usability
+* this is a header only library, i currently support gcc and msvc (haven't tested on clang).

 All of the `string_view` functionality is supported (an equivalent of it in my library) because we focused on being like views, we lost the ease of these two